Undergraduate Catalog

 Counseling

-Counseling Center staff offer culturally sensitive, professional help for students experiencing personal and academic concerns.
+Student Counseling Center staff offer culturally sensitive, professional mental health services for students experiencing personal and academic concerns.
 Counseling is available to all undergraduate, graduate, and law students.
-Appointments with the counseling staff are free of charge.
-Staff include licensed mental health professionals and trainees.
-A limited number of psychiatry appointments are available each week.
-Therefore, these appointments are reserved for students who are being seen by Counseling Center staff.
-Charges apply for psychiatry appointments.
+Appointments with the Student Counseling staff are free of charge.
+Staff include licensed mental health professionals and advanced master's and doctoral trainees.

 Health Promotion and Wellness